Moto Harada

-Mototsugu “Moto” Harada (原田 資嗣, Harada Mototsugu; born 1957 in Shimonoseki) is a Japanese concert pianist and composer.
+Mototsugu Harada (原田 資嗣, Harada Mototsugu; born 1957 in Shimonoseki) is a Japanese concert pianist and composer.

 Biography

 Moto Harada has played the piano since the age of three.
 He studied music and music pedagogics at the Tokyo University of the Arts.
 In 1980, Harada was taught at the University of Music and Performing Arts Vienna by Hermann Schwertmann and then took lessons from Jacob Lateiner at the Juilliard School in New York in 1982.
 One year later, he received a stipend from the Polish government and started studying at the Fryderyk Chopin University of Music for two years under the supervision of Regina Smendzianka.
 During this period, Harada played at a variety of concerts and performed on radio and television.
 A stipend from Rotary International led him to the Hanover University of Music, Drama and Media where he successfully completed the concert examination by Karl-Heinz Kämmerling.
 Since 1988, Harada has been a piano teacher at the University of Hildesheim and has been invited by Chinese universities to give lessons several times.